f5devcentral/f5-automation-labs/docs/class2/module4/lab3.rst

 #.
 Verify the on the BIG-IP the service has been Deleted
 #.
-Class 2 is Complete! if you have extra time, please give us feedback! https://www.surveymonkey.com/r/W2SZDYK
+Class 2 is Complete!
+If you have extra time, please give us feedback! https://www.surveymonkey.com/r/W2SZDYK

 .. |module-4-1| image:: images/module-4-1.png
    :scale: 70%